12 Types of Due Diligence In Business

 Commercial due diligence

-An example of commercial due diligence is reviewing market size, market share, customer base, competitors and potential future returns.
-Commercial due diligence aims to assess if the deal is financially viable and the likelihood of realizing value from it.
-Get a better understanding of commercial due diligence here.
+Commercial due diligence aims to assess if the company is financially viable and the likelihood of realizing value from an investment or acquisition.

 HR due diligence

-HR due diligence is one of the most underestimated and extensive due diligence types.
-It covers the entire spectrum of the workforce and all documentation pertaining to employees and management.
-HR due diligence checks are essential for getting a full picture of the company culture.
-It can identify any people-based risks before proceeding with a transaction, such as the likelihood of key roles exiting the business.
+HR due diligence can help to identify any people-based risks before proceeding with a transaction, such as the likelihood of key roles exiting the business.

 Environmental due diligence